-Entries tagged with 'corned beef sandwiches'
+'corned beef sandwiches' on Serious Eats

 Attman's, located in Baltimore's Corned Beef Row, bills itself as a real Lower East Side-style New York Jewish delicatessen.
 The atmosphere and attitude are spot on.
 The service is gruff and fast-paced—you'd better know what you want before you start talking to the deli man.
 After I ordered my corned beef on rye, I jumped in with a last-minute decision: "I'll have a hot dog too, please."

 As Good Stuff Eatery fans, we were curious about Spike Mendelsohn's recently launched kosher deli food truck, Sixth and Rye.
 Considering the dearth of Jewish delis in D.C. and the delicious-sounding menu, it was no surprise that Sixth and Rye opened to 30-minute lines when it first hit the streets.
 After patiently waiting, we ordered the corned beef sandwich, challah loaf, black and white cookie, pickles, cous cous salad, and seltzer lemonade.